 I’m not trying to tell you that if you click your heels and make a wish—or say a prayer—your dream job will fall in your lap.
 But I am trying to share a career discovery and decision-making process that has worked pretty well for me.
 Take the right steps and remain action-oriented.
 But don’t forget to follow your gut at the end of the day.
 If a big paycheck isn’t satisfying you, that’s okay.
 Can you make lifestyle adjustments to lower your standard of living?
 If you used to love serving others as a teacher, but you feel exhausted in every way, it’s okay.
 What other careers interest you?
 Do you have transferable skills?

-We can talk one-on-one about your current feelings about work.
-And we can develop a plan of action for the coming year.
+Let’s evaluate your career needs and wants and develop a plan of action for the coming year.
 Reach out to me for help if you’re ready to get to work and find career fulfillment.